webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 In the best case, no runtime code is needed at all.

-MIGRATION: If you are injecting runtime code into the webpack runtime in a plugin, consider using RuntimeModules instead.
+__MIGRATION__: If you are injecting runtime code into the webpack runtime in a plugin, consider using RuntimeModules instead.

 ### Serialization

 A serialization mechanism was added to allow serialization of complex objects in webpack.
 It has an opt-in semantic, so classes that should be serialized need to be explicitly flagged (and their serialization implemented).
 This has been done for most Modules, all Dependencies and some Errors.

-MIGRATION: When using custom Modules or Dependencies, it is recommended to make them serializable to benefit from persistent caching.
+__MIGRATION__: When using custom Modules or Dependencies, it is recommended to make them serializable to benefit from persistent caching.

 ### Plugins for Caching